mph-/lcapy/doc/expressions.rst

 - `symbols` returns dictionary of symbols used in the expression keyed by their names

-- `val` returns floating point number if expression can be evaluated
+- `val` returns floating point number (as Python float or complex type) if expression can be evaluated

 - `var` returns the underlying SymPy symbol representing the domain

+In addition, each expression has domain and quantity attributes, see :ref:`domainattributes` and :ref:`quantityattributes`.

 .. _expressionsmethods:

 Methods